Kardashians tease answers to burning questions in reunion trailer

 Kourtney Kardashian has said ex-boyfriend Scott Disick’s substance abuse issues were a “deal-breaker” for their relationship.

-The reality star made the claim in a teaser for a reunion show that will air after the final episode of.
+The reality star made the claim in a teaser for a reunion show that will air after the final episode of Keeping Up With The Kardashians.

 The Kardashian-Jenners sat down with US TV host Andy Cohen for what has been billed as a nothing-off-limits discussion about their lives.